 What is Incident Management?

-Incident management is the process of handling every stage of the incident from the moment it appears on your radar until it finally becomes a non-issue.
+Incident management is the process of handling every stage of an incident from the moment it appears on your radar until it finally becomes a non-issue.

 When you zoom out, incident management applies to every facet of life, from how you manage a flat tire to how emergency services handle extreme weather events.